bmddota/barebones/README.md

 These files are found in the internal directory.

 ##Debugging
-Barebones now only prints out (spams) debugging information when told to, either by setting the BAREBONES_DEBUG_SPEW value in gamemode.lua to true or adjusting the 'barebones_spew' cvar.
+Barebones now only prints out (spams) debugging information when told to by setting the BAREBONES_DEBUG_SPEW value in gamemode.lua to true.
-You can change the 'barebones_spew' cvar at any time by typing 'barebones_spew 0' (for off) or 'barebones_spew 1' (for on) in your console.
+Previously there was a 'barebones_spew' cvar that could be used to change the debug printing state at any time from the console, but Valve broke RegisterConvar for some reason, so this has been disabled.

 ##Additional Information